Tutorial: Enable co-management for existing Configuration Manager clients

-If you can't deploy a hybrid Azure Active Directory (AD) that joins your on-premises AD with Azure AD, we recommend following our companion tutorial, Enable co-management for new internet-based Windows 10 devices.
+If you can't deploy a hybrid Azure Active Directory (AD) that joins your on-premises AD with Azure AD, we recommend following our companion tutorial, Enable co-management for new internet-based Windows 10 or later devices.

 You have existing Configuration Manager clients that you want to cloud-attach.

 - Review prerequisites for Azure and your on-premises environment

 - Configure Configuration Manager client agents to register with Azure AD